Foreword

 Too often messages and policies on refugee protection are conflated with migration management, with grave consequences for the people concerned.
 People fleeing conflict and persecution often don’t have the luxury of choosing regular pathways to safety, and policies and approaches to refugee protection should reflect this reality.
 Refugees and forcibly displaced people are best served when pathways and cooperation frameworks work as tools for rights protection and risk reduction, not labour or border management.
 Therefore, to improve refugee protection in the context of mixed migration, DRC calls on states to:

-Avoid using migration management as a conditionality in the provision of humanitarian aid.
+- Avoid using migration management as a conditionality in the provision of humanitarian assistance.

 -